Office Office: Production

 The filming took place at Gemini studios and Kamalistan studio in Mumbai.

 Reception

 This show received positive responses for its storyline and won the 'Best Comedy' award at the 'RAPA Awards' in 2001 and 2002.

 Sequels and film adaptation

 A follow-up series to Office Office, Naya Office Office launched on Star One in 2007.
 A comic book series based on the show was also launched.
 The books were published by Prakash Books.

-A film based on series titled Chala Mussaddi...
-Office Office was released on 5 August 2011 and opened to mostly negative reviews from critics.
+A film based on the series titled Chala Mussaddi...
+Office Office was released on 5 August 2011 and received mostly negative reviews from critics.

+A sequel and spin-off series titled Office Office: Chali Mussaddi Ki Beti aired on DD National in 2026.
+Shruti Sharma played the role of Anokhi Lal Mussaddi, daughter of Mussaddi Lal.